Declines in prices received by domestic producers of cars and light trucks

 SUGGESTED CITATION

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Declines in prices received by domestic producers of cars and light trucks on the Internet at http://www.bls.gov/opub/ted/2006/jul/wk5/art05.htm (visited May 23, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Declines in prices received by domestic producers of cars and light trucks at https://www.bls.gov/opub/ted/2006/jul/wk5/art05.htm (visited April 19, 2024).

 OF INTEREST